Your basket is currently empty!

 Diana Bell: Launch of her latest book Life Stories in Words and Pictures.

 Ray Foulk: Latest paperback Last Great Event.
-(Memoir of a certain event in a particular place and time).
+A memoir of a certain event – Jimmi Hendrix’s last big concert.

-Professor Joy Hendry (Oxford Brookes): Using Memoir in Fiction.
-The anthropologist lived in Haida Guaii and was given awards by Japan and has written a novel set in Mexico inspired by life in the field.
+Professor Joy Hendry (Oxford Brookes): Using memoir in fiction.
+The anthropologist lived in Japan and Mexico and has been given awards by Japan and has written a novel set in Mexico inspired by her life in the field.

 South Hall

-Publishing: David versus Goliath – Indie Publishers in the Age of Big Business including the launch of Katie Isbester’s book Secrets of Micro Publishing.
+Publishing: David versus Goliath – Indie Publishers in the Age of Big Business including the launch of Katie Isbester of Claret Press book Secrets of Micro Publishing: Katie Isbester (Claret Press) and Daniel Li of Sino Books.

 South Hall